aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform EPUB to FLATOPC via Java" h2="On Premise Java API to Render EPUB to FLATOPC without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting EPUB to FLATOPC is a simple two-step process that can be done using the powerful Document Processing API Aspose.Words for Java.
+Aspose.Words for Java is part of the Aspose.Total for Java package, which provides a comprehensive set of APIs for working with documents.

+The first step is to render the EPUB file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF manipulation API that can be used to convert EPUB to DOC.
+It provides a wide range of features, including the ability to render EPUB to DOC.

+Once the EPUB file has been rendered to DOC, the second step is to use Aspose.Words for Java to convert the DOC to FLATOPC.
+Aspose.Words for Java is a powerful document processing API that can be used to convert DOC to FLATOPC.
+It provides a wide range of features, including the ability to convert DOC to FLATOPC.

-You can convert EPUB to FLATOPC by using two simple steps.
-First you need to render EPUB file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to FLATOPC.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert EPUB to FLATOPC in just two simple steps.
+First, you render the EPUB file to DOC using Aspose.PDF for Java.
+Then, you use Aspose.Words for Java to convert the DOC to FLATOPC.
+With Aspose.Total for Java, you can quickly and easily convert EPUB to FLATOPC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}